digaloot/CS260/README.md

 2. Added React.useState variables that can be saved and passed around to the login and create account pages
 3. Set conditional login button availability to so that a blank username and password will not allow login
 4. Set conditional creat account availability to require a name, username, and matching password / confirm password
+5. Added useEffect for both dates and people pages.